Graduation Requirements for the Associate Degree for Transfer

 - GENERAL EDUCATION TRANSFER PATTERN: Completion of either the California State University General Education (CSU GE) pattern

 or the Intersegmental General Education Curriculum (IGETC) pattern (see Transfer Information

-CSU GE NOTE: CSU GE transfer applicants must complete a minimum of 30 semester units including Area A and B4 on this pattern with a grade of C or better in each course (C- is not acceptable).
+CSU GE NOTE: CSU GE transfer applicants must complete a minimum of 30 semester units including Area A and B4 on this pattern with a grade of C or better in each course (C- is acceptable).
 Since there are a total of 39 units of CSU lower-division GE required for certification, the remaining 9 units may be taken for a passing grade (D- or better).